da4all/da4all.github.io/_cards/create-an-original-data-visualization.md

   This assignment sequence asks students to sketch, draft, workshop, and revise an original data visualization using data they find themselves online.

 keywords:
-  - "rhetoric of data visualization"
+  - "Rhetoric Of Data Visualization"
-  - "visual rhetoric"
+  - "Visual Rhetoric"

 metadata: